 The Rise of AI-Native Speaker Personas

-Traditional technology speakers built careers at IBM or Oracle before adding AI to their expertise.
-The 2026 landscape features AI-native experts who started their careers at OpenAI, Anthropic, or Google DeepMind, working directly on GPT-4, Claude, or Gemini models.
+Traditional technology speakers built careers at IBM, Oracle, or Microsoft before adding AI to their expertise.
+The 2026 landscape increasingly features AI-native experts who started their careers at OpenAI, Anthropic, or Google DeepMind, working directly on foundational models like GPT-4, Claude, or Gemini.

-At Salesforce's Dreamforce 2025, every AI keynote included live coding demonstrations.
-Speakers built custom chatbots, fine-tuned language models, and debugged prompts in real-time.
-This practical approach replaced the theoretical discussions that dominated 2023 AI presentations.
+At major tech conferences like Dreamforce and Google I/O, we've seen a clear shift toward live coding demonstrations and interactive sessions.
+Speakers build custom chatbots, fine-tune language models, and debug prompts in real-time.
+This practical approach has largely replaced the theoretical, future-gazing discussions that dominated AI presentations just a few years ago.

-Industry-specific expertise now trumps general AI knowledge.
-Dr. Sarah Chen, who deployed computer vision models at Johns Hopkins Hospital, commands $60,000 for healthcare conferences.
-Meanwhile, generic AI consultants struggle to book $15,000 engagements at the same events.
+Industry-specific expertise now often trumps general AI knowledge.
+A speaker who has deployed computer vision models in a hospital setting will command substantially higher fees at healthcare conferences than a general AI consultant with broader but shallower expertise.
 Event planners should prioritize speakers whose AI experience directly aligns with their audience's industry challenges.

 Pricing Shifts in AI Speaking Fees

-AI speaker fees have stratified into four distinct tiers based on Greater Talent Network's Q4 2025 analysis:
+AI speaker fees have stratified into distinct tiers based on background, credentials, and the scarcity of their expertise:

-• Current employees at OpenAI, Anthropic, Google DeepMind
+- Current or recent employees at OpenAI, Anthropic, Google DeepMind

-• Published researchers with 50+ citations in AI papers
+- Published researchers with significant citation counts in AI papers

 Tier 2: AI Implementation Leaders ($35,000-$75,000)

-• Founders of AI startups with $10M+ funding
+- Founders of AI startups with significant funding or traction

 Tier 3: Practical AI Practitioners ($15,000-$35,000)